mrnsf/MRN-Portfolio/README.md

 ## Portfolio Overview

-Welcome to my portfolio, showcasing a diverse collection of academic, professional, and personal projects.
+Welcome to my technical portfolio, showcasing a diverse collection of academic, professional, and personal projects.
 These works reflect my ability to apply data tools and analytical methods to solve problems, analyze trends, and design practical solutions.
 My background in customer service and bookkeeping gives me strong communication and client-facing skills, while my technical work shows my ability to connect theory with real-world applications.
 I focus on using the right tool for the task—R, SQL, Excel, or Python—to make data understandable and actionable.

-**Explore my complete portfolio:** [mrnport.xyz](https://mrnport.xyz)
+**Visit my portfolio website:** [mrnport.xyz](https://mrnport.xyz)
-**Live project demos and case studies available on my website**
+**This GitHub repository contains the technical documentation and code for all projects**

 ---